-Michelle A. Larkin, associate executive vice president, joined the Robert Wood Johnson Foundation (RWJF) in 1999.
+Michelle A. Larkin, vice president, joined the Robert Wood Johnson Foundation (RWJF) in 1999.
 With more than 27 years as a leader in health policy and practice, and as an attorney committed to using law and policy to improve health, she provides leadership to the executive vice president, senior management team, and staff on strategy and all program, policy, communications, research, evaluation, and learning activities.
 In this role, she helps shape the Foundation’s vision to build a Culture of Health in America, where everyone has a fair and just opportunity for health and well-being.

 Michelle’s path to RWJF began with a career in nursing.
 Inspired by her maternal aunt, a nurse, she realized her dream when she earned a BSN from the University of Pennsylvania and an MS in nursing/health policy from the University of Maryland.
 As an oncology nurse at the University of Maryland Medical System in Baltimore, she experienced firsthand the opportunities, challenges, and rewards of bedside nursing.